IsThisApple/MAD24_PO4_Team3/README.md

 Stage 2:
-Confirmation receipt via email (think of what to add on) Search & filter functionality (will prompt based on what is keyed in) Notifications
+Confirmation receipt via email (think of what to add on), Search & filter functionality (will prompt based on what is keyed in), Notifications,
 Audio descriptions for visually impaired users